 We offer a scheduled overnight flight with Air Namibia departing from Frankfurt/Main that takes you directly to Cape Town via Windhoek.

 Arriving in the late morning at completely modernised International airport in Cape Town, we meet and greet you.
 The way to our hotel already provides a great view of dreamlike setting of Cape Town.
 Table Mountain, city center and the harbour allow pretty impressions before reaching the Winchester Mansions Hotel, one of the best adresses that South Africa has to offer located at Beach road in Seapoint.
 Once you’re booked in we have a short welcoming meet up.
 The afternoon then is yours to relax and perfect to acclimatise or discover Cape Town.
-Great is a „Hop on and hop off“ trip with the double-decker bus, or visit the amazingly restored Waterfront at the harbour nearby before we meet up again to visit an interesting restaurant all together.
+Take the „Hop on and hop off“ double-decker bus, or visit the amazingly restored Waterfront at the harbour nearby, or the Green Market Square with its many African street traders/hawkers – or Robben Island, the prison island where Nelson Mandela was held captive for more than twenty years - there is a lot to discover… until we meet up again to visit an interesting restaurant all together.

 Arrival in the early morning at Frankfurt (Main) and your individual onward journey via train or flight to your home town.